keithalewis/math/ep.md

 An _efficient portfolio_ has the least variance among all portfolios having the same expected realized return.

-In the one-period model every efficient portfolio belongs to a two-dimensional subspace and is uniquely determined given its expected realized return.
+In the one-period model every efficient portfolio belongs to a one or two-dimensional subspace and is uniquely determined given its expected realized return.
 We show that if $R$ is the (random) realized return of any efficient portfolio and $R_0$ and $R_1$ are the (random) realized returns of any two linearly independent efficient